IBM/automation-data-foundation/README.md

     > ❗️ Do not skip this step.
 You must execute from the `/workspaces/current` folder.

-    > ⚠️ If you are deploying on IBM Cloud Satellite, you must delete the `/workspaces/current/210-ibm-odf-storage` folder before proceeding to the next step.
+    > ⚠️ If you are deploying on IBM Cloud Satellite, you must delete the `/workspaces/current/210-ibm-odf-storage` folder and ensure that `ocs-storagecluster-cephfs` is the default storage class before proceeding to the next step.
 ODF will already have been deployed into the Satellite cluster.
 For additional detail, please see the [Satellite prerequisites](./IBM_SATELLITE.md).

 ##### Automated Deployment